 Naive Bayes is a simple but surprisingly powerful probabilistic machine learning algorithm used for predictive modeling and classification tasks.
 Some typical applications of Naive Bayes are spam filtering, sentiment prediction, classification of documents, etc. It is a popular algorithm mainly because it can be easily written in code and predictions can be made real quick which in turn increases the scalability of the solution.
-The Naive Bayes algorithm is traditionally considered the algorithm of choice for practical-based applications mostly in cases where instantaneous responses are required for user’s requests.
+The Naive Bayes algorithm is traditionally considered the algorithm of choice for practical-based applications mostly in cases where instantaneous responses are required for user requests.

 It is based on the works of the Rev. Thomas Bayes and hence the name.
-Before starting off with Naive Bayes, it is important to learn about Bayesian learning, what is ‘Conditional Probability’ and ‘Bayes Rule’.
+Before starting off with Naive Bayes, it is important to learn about Bayesian learning, what is ‘Conditional Probability' and ‘Bayes Rule’.
 Learners can enroll in Data Science courses in India and across the globe to learn more about the application of Bayes Theorem in ML projects.